6. Stakeholder Engagement

 - For the participatory rights of the shareholders, see Business Report > Corporate Governance > Participatory rights of shareholders.

-- Regular telephone conferences, bilateral meetings, conferences and roadshows by the CEO, CFO and Head Corporate Communications and Investor Relations.
+- Regular telephone conferences, bilateral meetings, conferences and roadshows with the CEO, CFO and Head Corporate Communications and Investor Relations.

 - Regular conference calls, bilateral meetings and interviews with the relevant media for Geberit.